 NOTE 6.
-SALE OF SECURITIES (CONTINUED)
+SUBSEQUENT EVENTS (CONTINUED)

 The adjustable warrant contains provisions regarding the adjustment or replacement of the warrants in the event of stock splits, mergers, tender offers and other similar events.
-The adjustable warrant also limits the number of shares that can be beneficially owned by the Fund to 9.99% of the total number of of outstanding shares of Common Stock.
+The adjustable warrant also limits the number of shares that can be beneficially owned by the Fund to 9.99% of the total number of outstanding shares of Common Stock.